shekharsanatan92/helloworld-k8s-app-deploy/README.md

 ##########################################

-This project uses CircleCI pipeline to deploy Hello World PHP application onto EKS using Helm
+This project uses Jenkins pipeline to deploy Hello World PHP application onto EKS using Helm

 ## Setup:
 Clone this repository and set secrets in the Jenkins context.
 The project uses 4 secrets